OgeAno/Real-Housewives-Of-Lagos-Analysis/README.md

 # RHOL-Analysis
-Analyzing tweets about the reality TV show's second season using NLP.
+Scraping and Analyzing tweets about the reality TV show's second season using NLP.